 7. Feeding the Pelicans Kalbarri

-Feeding the pelicans at Kalbarri is considered one of the town’s main attractions!
+Feeding the pelicans at Kalbarri is considered one of the town’s main attractions and a highlight of Kalbarri for kids.
 The tradition started after one local would feed the pelicans each morning when he was cleaning the fish he caught that morning.
 Now, punctually at 8.45am each morning, local volunteers carry on the tradition.
 Our Little Miss 4 thought that the great big birds were pretty scared but with a bit of prompting threw some fish out!

 8. Kalbarri Beach – for swimming and sunsets